camlaedtke/hello-world/README.md

 Hello!

-I'm learning how to use github, so this is the README file for a sample repo I made.
-Pretty cool!
+I'm learning how to use github, so this is the README.md file for a sample repo I made.
+Pretty neat stuff!